evaZQR/M-Agent/README.md

 pip install -r requirements.txt
 ```

-To vertify if you are successful, run test.ipynb
+To vertify if you are successful, run test.ipynb, which finish the fundamental functions of llama-index

 # config